Known Issues

 Please review our Usage in the UI guide for a better understanding of how to use MATRIX in order to avoid automatic test failures.

-Using Regex in the Keywords File
+Using Regex Keywords File

 Specifying Regex in the keywords file requires the device to have grep version 3.11-1